-For the first time, ISHR will propose a hybrid HRDAP, combining an interactive distance-learning course with in-person training in Geneva to enhance knowledge and practice.
+ISHR now proposes a hybrid HRDAP, combining an interactive distance-learning course with in-person training in Geneva to enhance knowledge and practice.

-If you wish to discover the outcomes of HRDAP22 and see what participants did, click here.
+If you wish to discover the outcomes of HRDAP23 and see what participants did, click here.

-2) Hybrid Learning Course (online, 17 April - 7 June 2023 and in-person 14 - 24 June 2023)
+2) Hybrid Learning Course (online, 8 April - 3 June 2023 and in-person 5 - 15 June 2023)

-The HRDAP Hybrid Learning Course allows activists to benefit from tailored, long-term advocacy coaching and support, enabling them to develop their knowledge and skills, as well as an "Advocacy strategy roadmap", to make strategic use of the international human rights system in their national advocacy strategies.
+The HRDAP Hybrid Learning Course allows activists to benefit from tailored, long-term advocacy coaching and support, enabling them to develop their knowledge and skills, as well as an "Advocacy Roadmap", to make strategic use of the international human rights system in their national advocacy strategies.

-The HRDAP23 programme consists of the following elements:
+The HRDAP24 programme consists of the following elements:

-- a) A 8-week distance learning course to support participants to consolidate existing knowledge and develop advocacy objectives, which includes access to: - ✓ The HRDAP Platform, where you can access interactive learning materials including e-learning courses on each key UN human rights mechanism (the Human Rights Council; the Special Procedures; the Treaty Bodies; the Universal Periodic Review) and on advocacy and lobbying strategies - ✓ Interactive learning materials and case studies on the ISHR Academy - ✓ Live Q&A sessions with human rights experts - ✔ Other tools and resources to support defenders' advocacy work
+- a) A 8-week distance learning course to support participants to consolidate existing knowledge and develop advocacy objectives, which includes access to: - ✓ The HRDAP Platform, where you can access interactive learning materials including e-learning courses on each key UN human rights mechanism (the Human Rights Council; the Special Procedures; the Universal Periodic Review; the Treaty Bodies;) and on advocacy and lobbying strategies. - ✓ Interactive learning materials and case studies on the ISHR Academy - ✓ Live Questions and Answers sessions with human rights experts. - ✓ Other tools and resources to support defenders' advocacy work.